yclas/documentation/overview-kamaleon-theme.md

 + **Where you want the sidebar to appear:** Choose if you want the sidebar to be displayed on the right or left of your website.
 + **Disable category counter badge:** Choose if you want to display the category counter badge in the homepage.
 + **Hide page links on footer:** Choose if you want to display the created pages on the footer.
 Follow [this guide](http://docs.yclas.com/how_to_add_pages/) to learn how to create pages.
++ **Hide header and footer on single ad and user profile page:** Removes the header, breadcrumbs and footer on single ad and user profile page.
+Enable to show the user profile page like "your store".

 ## Listing